dplochcoder/HollowKnight.ScatteredAndLost/README.md

 Scattered and Lost can be installed through [Lumafly](https://themulhima.github.io/Lumafly/).

 The intended experience involves Celeste BGM.
 To install music, obtain legal copies of `01 - Forsaken City (Sever the Skyline Mix).mp3` and `05 - Mirror Temple (Mirror Magic Mix).mp3`, rename them to `music1.mp3` and `music2.mp3` respectively and place them both in '.../Managed/Mods/Scattered and Lost/Music/'.
-Any mp3(s) will work as long as they are named correctly, if alternative music is desired.
+Any .wav, .ogg, or .mp3 will work as long as they are named correctly.
+You can also use 'music1intro.mp3' and 'music1loop.mp3' for better looping if you have the segmented audio files.

 Celeste music can be purchased from [Bandcamp](https://radicaldreamland.bandcamp.com/album/celeste-b-sides).
+(TODO: Fmod extraction from Celeste installation)

 ## DLC mode